aiven/terraform-provider-aiven/docs/data-sources/aws_vpc_peering_connection.md

 ### Required

 - `aws_account_id` (String) AWS account ID.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `aws_vpc_id` (String) AWS VPC ID.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `aws_vpc_region` (String) AWS region of the peered VPC (if not in the same region as Aiven VPC).
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `vpc_id` (String) The VPC the peering connection belongs to.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Read-Only